What Is Adult Adoption?

-An adult adoption can be granted in Florida if both adults consent to the legal process.
-Florida law allows any person over 18 to be adopted by another adult.
-The adoption proceeding establishes a parent-child relationship between the adult adoptee and the person adopting.
+In Florida, an adult adoption allows a person over the age of 18 to be adopted by another adult.
+The adult adoption establishes a parent-child relationship between the adult adoptee and the person adopting.
+The process begins by filing a petition for adoption and finishes with the entry of a Final Judgment of Adult Adoption.

 An adult adoption is one of the most popular types of adoption in the state of Florida.
 To adopt an adult, you must (1) file a formal petition in the county where you reside or where your attorney is located, (2) serve notice of the adoption to the existing parents, (3) attend the final hearing, and (4) apply for an amended birth certificate.